Alloway Walk

 Exit the far side of the walled garden,

-left going away from the hotel.
-You will pass
+the left going away from the hotel.
+You

-a children's play park and a deer park before
+will pass a children's play park and a deer

-coming to the south exit of Belleisle Park.
+park before coming to the south exit of

-Turn left at the exit and a 1 mile walk up
+Belleisle Park.
+Turn left at the exit and

 |